Department of Art

 Minor in Art

-The department also offers a minor in art requiring 21 credit hours in art consisting of the foundations core (Design and Drawing) and the studio core (Ceramics, Painting, and Printmaking).
-Art Appreciation (as part of the student's liberal arts core) is also required.
+The department also offers a minor in art requiring 21 credit hours in art consisting of the foundations core (Design and Drawing) and the studio core (Painting, and Sculpture).

 The Department of Art is located in two buildings, the Maddox Fine Arts Center and the Chapel Studio.
-The Maddox Center houses studios for Drawing, Design, Ceramics, Art Education and classrooms for Art History and Art Appreciation.
+The Maddox Center houses studios for Drawing, Painting, Design, Ceramics, Sculpture, Illustration, Art Education and classrooms for Art History and Art Appreciation.
 The Maddox Gallery is the venue for student, and other, art exhibitions.
-The Chapel Studio contains studios for Painting and Printmaking and individual work areas for upper-level art majors.

 A significant benefit of the art program at Williams is the integration of faith and learning.
 All members of the art faculty are Christians and seek to apply the principles of their faith both to their teaching and their interaction with students.